mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Main Actors:-
 -----------------------------------------------------

-1) Beneficiaries - A countries or a states that has rights to utilize the reservoir water
+1) Beneficiaries - A countries, states or cities that have rights to utilize the reservoir water
-2) Mediator - A recongnized organization that could facilitate talks among the nations and propose water allocation percentage
+2) Mediator - A recongnized organization that could facilitate talks among the beneficiaries and propose water allocation plan
-3) Observer - A recognized organization that attests the allocation protocol.
+3) Observer - A recognized organization that attests the allocation plan.
 Additionally the observer can attest the changes in the reservoir water level.
 4) Admin - An IT organization that helps initialize the contract on ethereum blockchain
 5) Public - Anyone with an ethereum address can view the allocation plan, proposal and reservoir water level.